 Best-in-class fault tree software needs to be flexible, powerful, and visually engaging.

 The front-end diagramming function must be easy to navigate and result in well-organized and optimally configured trees.
 Automated abilities, such as optimizing layout and auto-connection, are desirable.
 Additionally, the features that aid in handling large trees, such as support for transfer gates and linked sub-trees is critical.

 The core feature of any fault tree tool is the ability to accurately calculate risk metrics.
 The calculation engine needs to be fast, reliable, as well as accurate.
-A variety of calculation methods should be available: exact (analytical), cross-product, cut-set summation, and Esary Proschan.
-The mathematical engine must be able to support simulation as well to handle complex scenarios where analytical results are not possible.
+A variety of calculation methods should be available: exact (analytical), cut set approximation, such as cross-product, cut set summation, and Esary Proschan, as well as simulation.
+The mathematical engine must be able to support simulation to handle complex scenarios where analytical results are not possible.
 Additionally, an array of output results should be supported – such as unavailability, failure frequency, number of failures, and minimal cut set evaluation (MCS).

 Report features should include graphical output results as well as numeric table-based output.
-Added bonuses include features such as a dashboard for insight and overview of important metrics, the ability to install on-premise or online depending on your needs, and an API interface for integrating with other quality systems.
+Added bonuses include features such as the ability to store fault tree data in a databank for reusability and consistency, dashboards for insight and overview of important metrics, the ability to install on-premise or online depending on your needs, and an API interface for integrating with other quality systems.

 Subscribe to our eNewsletter

 We won’t bombard you with emails!
 Our eNewsletter is timely and informative.
 And gets great reviews!

 “Your Advisor is well written—simple (appealing since not cluttered), concise (efficient), and most importantly, technically informative (effective).
 Thank you!”

 Relyence Advisor: Tools & Tips for the Reliability and Quality Professional

 Note: You can unsubscribe at any time.